we-are-fram/anh-nguyen/README.md

 ### Executing Transactions

 The script then demonstrates making transactions on the newly created account.
 It deposits an amount of 100 units into the account and then withdraws 50 units.
-The `TransactionUseCase` handles these operations, updating the account's balance accordingly.
+The `TransactionUseCase` handles these operations, updating the account's balance accordingly and creating a new transaction record.
 Error handling for insufficient balance is demonstrated using a try-except block, catching `InsufficientBalanceError` if a withdrawal attempt exceeds the account's balance.

 ### Generating Account Statement